hiukiwong/erg-score-pipeline/README.md

 ## Working Improvements
 * Any TODO tags
 * Better organisation of functions into different files
-* Usage of main.py to run all scripts
+* Addition of main.py to run all scripts
+* Modifying testprocess content to deploy on AWS Lambda